-In the market approach, the Company uses a valuation technique in which values are derived based on market prices of pub icly traded companies with similar operating characteristics and industries.
-A mark t approach allows for comparison to actual market transactions and multiples.
-It can be somewhat limited in its application because the population of potential comparable publicly traded companies can be limited due to differing characteristics of the comparative business and ours, as well as the fact that mark t data may not be are ilable for divisions within larger conglomerates or non-public subsidiaries that could otherwise qualify as comparable, and the specific circumstances surrounding a market transaction (e.g., synergies between the parties, terms and conditions of the transaction, etc.) maybe different or irrelevant with respect to our besiness.
+In the market approach, the Company uses a valuation technique in which values are derived based on market prices of publicly traded companies with similar operating characteristics and industries.
+A market approach allows for comparison to actual market transactions and multiples.
+It can be somewhat limited in its application because the population of potential comparable publicly-traded companies can be limited due to differing characteristics of the comparative business and ours, as well as the fact that market data may not be available for divisions within larger conglomerates or non-public subsidiaries that could otherwise qualify as comparable, and the specific circumstances surrounding a market transaction (e.g., synergies between the parties, terms and conditions of the transaction, etc.) may be different or irrelevant with respect to our business.

-The Company corrobr ated the total fair x lues of the reporting units using a market capitalization approach; howex r, this approach cannot b used to determine the fair x lue of each reporting unit x lue.
-The b end of the income approach and market approach is more closely aligned to our business profile, including markets served and products available.
+The Company corroborated the total fair values of the reporting units using a market capitalization approach; however, this approach cannot be used to determine the fair value of each reporting unit value.
+The blend of the income approach and market approach is more closely aligned to our business profile, including markets served and products available.
 In addition, required rates of return, along with uncertainties inherent in the forecast of future cash flows, are reflected in the selection of the discount rate.
 Equally important, under the blended approach, reasonably likely scenarios and associated sensitivities can be developed for alternative future states that may not be reflected in an observable market price.
-The Company assesses each x luation methodology b sed upon the relex nce and ax ilab lity of the data at the time the x luation is performed and weight the methodologies appropriately.
+The Company assesses each valuation methodology based upon the relevance and availability of the data at the time the valuation is performed and weight the methodologies appropriately.